HOW TO SAVE BIG ON MEDIA WITH REMNANT ADVERTISING

-- Think only the big brands can afford TV advertising?
+Think only the big brands can afford television media?
 Cost is a barrier to entry for some advertisers interested in television, and remnant is a great way to overcome that barrier.
 Remnant television creates an opportunity to enter the TV ad space at an affordable price.

 How to Make Remnant Work For Your Business